OpenNebula/docs/source/open_cluster_deployment/networking_setup/vlan.rst

 802.1Q VLAN Networks
 ================================================================================

-This guide describes how to enable network isolation provided through host-managed VLANs.
+This guide describes how to enable network isolation provided through Host-managed VLANs.
 This driver will create a bridge for each OpenNebula Virtual Network and attach a VLAN tagged network interface to the bridge.
 This mechanism is compliant with `IEEE 802.1Q <http://en.wikipedia.org/wiki/IEEE_802.1Q>`__.

 The VLAN ID will be the same for every interface in a given network, automatically computed by OpenNebula.
 It may also be forced by specifying a ``VLAN_ID`` parameter in the :ref:`Virtual Network template <vnet_template>`.